rockthejvm/rockthejvm.github.io/_posts/2024-07-01-zio-fullstack-webapp.md

 A ZIO aka program, workflow, or effect:

-1. can be combined with other effects at will
+* can be combined with other effects
-2. when resources and dependencies are provided to the effect, and the effect can be run
-3. and the result can be consumed by downstream effects
-4. error are be handled
+* error are be handled
-5. resources can be released
+* when resources are acquired they will be released

 In a glance ZIO[–R,+E,+A] smart variance annotations allow a very convenient constructions like our Server side application: